Broadband Global Area Network: Standard +

 The Standard + Plus BGAN service introduced by Inmarsat in May 2017 provides unlimited Internet use for a low fixed monthly price using consumer-grade routing.
 At the same time, not as high priority routing as Standard BGAN service, Standard + does have the same priority as the IsatHub Inmarsat network, which is used worldwide.
 Standard + has a low monthly subscription that includes 5 Megabytes each month and then bills at a fixed "tier" rate if more than 5 Megabytes are used each month.

 M2M

 BGAN M2M Service, launched in February 2012, is a low-bandwidth service for remote SCADA or M2M (machine to machine) equipment monitoring and control.
 BGAN M2M service is offered in 2, 5, 10, and 20 Megabyte monthly service plans.
 BGAN M2M service does not charge for overhead communication, and the smallest billing increment is 1 kilobyte, which is ideal for M2M communication (standard BGAN service has a 50 Kilobyte minimum transfer increment).
-BGAN M2M service is currently only available to the Hughes 9502 BGAN terminal.
+BGAN M2M service is available to a range of BGAN M2M terminals from Hughes and Cobham Satcom.